OIM3690/resources/hw/hw1.md

   * **The content you want to include**: List specific sections (e.g., About Me, Projects, Contact) and the type of information or media (e.g., text, images, links) you plan to add.
   * **Features or styles you would like AI to generate**: Specify any advanced layouts, animations, or design elements you want to explore with AI assistance (e.g., responsive design, hover effects, or creative color schemes).
   * Sketch a rough layout or wireframe of your desired homepage structure if needed.
-* Then create **`index-ai-creative.html`** with AI assistance.
+* Then create **`index-ai-creative.html` and `styles/hw1-styles-ai-creative.css`** with AI assistance.
 You can use your `hw1-homepage-plan.md` as a guide to help the AI generate content and styles aligned with your goals.
-  * Make sure it does not change the original `index-manual.html`, `index-ai-revised.html`, and `styles/hw1-styles.css`.
+  * Make sure it does not change the original `index-manual.html`, `index-ai-revised.html`, `styles/hw1-styles.css` and `styles/hw1-styles-ai-revised.css`.
+  * Make sure it does not use any external libraries or packages, such as JavaScript frameworks or CSS frameworks.
+(Only vanilla HTML and CSS are allowed.)

 ---